CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 ** versioning **

 In virtually all current Office suites, it is possible to save different versions of a document in a ** file.
 This serves to be able to resort to earlier revision statuses if necessary.
 But this can very quickly lead to huge files, eg. B. if graphics are included.
-Under no circumstances should the option "Automatically save version when closing" be selected, since the complete previous version is additionally saved here each time a file is closed.
+Under no circumstances should the option "Save version automatically when closing" be selected, as the complete previous version is additionally saved here each time a file is closed.

 ** File properties **
 As file properties or file info, information is stored in the file to help later find files.
 Depending on the application, information such as titles, directory structures, version levels, editors (not just the undersigned), comments, processing time, last print date, document names and descriptions may be included.
 Some of this information is created by the programs themselves and can not be influenced by the editor.
 Other information must be entered manually.
 Before passing on a file to external users, check which additional information of this type contains the file.